Multimaterial Inkjet Printing of Mechanochromic Materials: Results and discussion

 \subsection{Polymer solution testing}

 As a first step in the formulation of printable mechanochromic inks, solubility tests were carried out with the PU polymers and the tOPV mechanochromic additive in a range of organic solvents with varying hydrophobicity and boiling points.
-Of the solvents tested, tOPV showed the best solubility at 1 mg/mL in dioxane, tetrahydrofuran (THF), \textit{N}-methyl-2-pyrrolidinone (NMP), and mixtures of NMP and 2-butoxyethyl acetate (BCA) with at least 25 wt\% of NMP.
-No tOPV precipitated from these solutions at room temperature over the course of 24 h, thus serving as a good indicator that no tOPV would precipitate inside the printhead during the printing process.
-The other solvents tested that did not fully dissolve PU (in the range of 15–20 mg/mL) or tOPV (at 1 mg/mL) included: \textit{n}-hexane, xylene, isophorone, BCA (99\%), methyl ethyl ketone, ethyl acetate, methanol, ethanol, propanol, 1,5-pentanediol, glycerol, ethylene glycol, propylene glycol, 2-methoxyethanol, and triethanolamine.
+Of the solvents tested, tOPV showed the best solubility at 1 mg/mL in dioxane, tetrahydrofuran (THF), \textit{N}-methyl-2-pyrrolidinone (NMP), and mixtures of NMP and 2-butoxyethyl acetate (BCA) with at least 25 wt\% of NMP. tOPV remained well-dissolved in these solutions at room temperature over the course of 24 h as indicated by the solutions' green fluorescent color, thus serving as a good indicator that no tOPV would precipitate inside the printhead during the printing process.
+The other solvents tested that did not fully dissolve the PU (in the range of 15–20 mg/mL) or tOPV (at 1 mg/mL) include: \textit{n}-hexane, xylene, isophorone, BCA (99\%), methyl ethyl ketone, ethyl acetate, methanol, ethanol, propanol, 1,5-pentanediol, glycerol, ethylene glycol, propylene glycol, 2-methoxyethanol, and triethanolamine.